bob1de/hass-apps/docs/getting-started.rst

-Other huge benefits of the virtualenv installation are that you neither need root privileges nor do you pollute your system.with numerous tiny packages that are complicated to remove if you sometime wish to do so.
+Other huge benefits of the virtualenv installation are that you neither need root privileges nor do you pollute your system.with numerous tiny packages that are complicated to remove, should you sometime wish to do so.

 The following simple steps will guide you through the installation process.